hw-studio-fall17/project.rock-paper-scissors/README.md

     ...
   </body>
   ```
-* In style.css select the `id` to add a background image on the contact page using the `background-image` CSS property.
+* In style.css select the `id` on the `<body>` to add a background image to the contact page using the `background-image` CSS property.
 Look [here](https://css-tricks.com/perfect-full-page-background-image/) for more help.
     * The website [stocksnap.io](https://stocksnap.io/) has some great free images.
 Try typing "gaming", "computer", or "office"
 * Add a `<div>` that has some made up contact information.
 See the example below.
   ``` HTML